savantadarsh/SQL/README.md

 To address these, we examined product usage, revenue data, engagement patterns, support interactions, and conversion funnel behaviour.

 ## Dataset Structure
 The dataset consists of nine tables, covering information about users, customers, subscriptions, products, and frontend activity, as well as payment status changes and cancellations.
 The dataset can be found [here](assets/dataset).
-The analysis is carried out using mySQL Workbench 8.0 and the script can be found [here](assets/Cloudflow_Script.sql).
+The analysis is carried out using mySQL Workbench 8.0, MS Excel and Power BI, and the SQL script can be found [here](assets/Cloudflow_Script.sql).

 ![Star Schema](assets/Data_Structure/Star_Schema.png)